-The mission of Project Homeless Connect is to connect San Franciscans experiencing homelessness with the care they need to move forward.
+The Mission of Project Homeless Connect is to connect San Franciscans experiencing homelessness or at risk of experiencing homelessness with the care they need to move forward.

-In 2012 PHC launched Every Day Connect, our daily in-office program.
+In 2012, we launched Every Day Connect, our weekly in-office program.
 Every Day Connect is a program within PHC that builds on the success of our large-scale service events.
-Every Day Connect works to connect people experiencing homelessness with social and medical services and resource on a daily basis.
+Every Day Connect works to connect people experiencing homelessness with social and medical services and resources on a daily basis.

 In response to the changing needs of the homeless and low-income population, PHC continues to expand our resources and events.
 By leveraging the power of thousands of Bay Area volunteers and hundreds of local nonprofits and government agencies, PHC truly represents a community response to a community problem.

 We want to thank all of the donors and supporters who make our programs possible.